-- The Board, or its delegate, must consider an application for membership within a reasonable time after the Membership Committee receives the application. - 16.2 If the Board, or its delegate, approve an application, the chair of the Membership Committee must, as soon as possible: - (a) enter the new Member on the register of Members; and - (b) write to the applicant to tell them that their application was approved, and the date that their membership started (per clause 17). - 16.3 If the Board, or its delegate, reject an application, the Chair of the Membership Committee must write to the applicant as soon as possible to tell them that their application has been rejected but does not have to give reasons. - The Board, or its delegate, may approve an application even if the application does not state the matters listed in clauses 14.1 (a), 14.1 (b) or 14.1 (c).
+- 16.1 The Directors must consider an application for membership within a reasonable time after the Membership Director receives the application. - 16.2 If the Directors approve an application, the Membership Director must as soon as possible: - (a) enter the new Member on the register of Members, and - (b) write to the applicant to tell them that their application was approved, and the date that their membership started (see clause 17). - 16.3 If the Directors reject an application, the Membership Director must write to the applicant as soon as possible to tell them that their application has been rejected, but does not have to give reasons. - 16.4 The Directors may approve an application even if the application does not state the matters listed in clauses 14(a), 14(b) or 14(c).
 In that case, by applying to be a Member, the applicant agrees to those three matters.